jxcore/jxcore/doc/api/jxcore-feature-packaging-code-protection.markdown

 ##### wildcards

-For both `-add` and `-slim` you can also use wildcards (`*` and `?`) for each file/folder entry.
+For both `--add` and `--slim` you can also use wildcards (`*` and `?`) for each file/folder entry.
 However if you do so, you'd better wrap them in double quotes, like below:

-    > jx package helloworld.js "Hello World" -add "file*.txt"
+    > jx package helloWorld.js "HelloWorld" --add "file*.txt"

-Otherwise the wildcard expression would be evaluated by shell (before invoking the command) and `-add` option would receive only first of the matched entries.
+Otherwise the wildcard expression would be evaluated by shell (before invoking the command) and `--add` option would receive only first of the matched entries.

 Separated entries are also valid:

-    > jx package helloworld.js "Hello World" -add "file*.txt,*.jpg" -slim "node?modules,dir*"
+    > jx package helloWorld.js "HelloWorld" --add "file*.txt,*.jpg" --slim "node?modules,dir*"

 ##### absolute and relative paths

-Each single entries provided to `-add` or `-slim` may represent either an absolute path or path relative to current working directory.
+Each single entries provided to `--add` or `--slim` may represent either an absolute path or path relative to current working directory.
-Below example defines for the `-slim` option the same path in 3 ways (2 relative and 3rd absolute), which is of course redundant, however illustrates the subject:
+Below example defines for the `--slim` option the same path in 3 ways (2 relative and 3rd absolute), which is of course redundant, however illustrates the subject:

-     > jx package helloworld.js "Hello World" -slim out,./out,/users/me/folder/out
+     > jx package helloWorld.js "HelloWorld" --slim out,./out,/users/me/folder/out

-#### -native
+#### --native

 Boolean value.
 Default is `false`.
 See also [boolean values](#boolean-values).

-     > jx package helloworld.js "Hello World" -native
+     > jx package helloWorld.js "HelloWorld" --native

 When it's set to `true`, the compilation process creates standalone, self-executable binary rather than a package.
 It means, that you can run it directly without `jx` binary.